bhaskarbhakat/low-level-design/src/main/java/com/TicTacToe/readme.md

 ### Gather Requirements
 ```
-- Board can be of nxn dimensions.
+- Board can be of nxn size.
+- Game will have n-1 players.
+- Every player can choose their symbol as any char at the start of the game.
+- Each player will have different symbol.
+- At the start of game we randomize the list of players and play in that order.
 - A game will have human and bot player.
 - Bot will have difficult level of easy, medium and hard.
-- Each player will have different symbol.
-- Game will have n-1 player.
-- Randomly select a player to start a game.
 - Board will consists of cells.
-- Any player can do undo.
+- Any player can make a undo move.
+- A Game will have game status like in progress, finished, draw.
-- Game can have multiple winning strategy.
+- Game can have multiple winning algorithm.
+- A Game will stop once we got first winner or game is drawn.
 ```